Home/Advice/Chemical toilet disposal

 Park4Night and Campercontact both filter for cassette dump stations.
 Turn the filter on, plan a stop every 2 to 3 days, and you will rarely have to think about it.

-Chemical fluid: what to use, what to skip
+What to use, what to skip.

 Thetford Aqua Kem Blue